Engine Gateway YDEG-04

 - up to 8 engines and transmissions, 8 batteries and 10 fuel tanks are supported by one device;

 - fuel tank capacity settings and 12-point sensor's calibration for all tanks.

 Order now and get our special offer: free world wide delivery!

-The Gateway is compatible with a virtually all equipment supporting NMEA 2000.
+The Gateway is compatible with a virtually all equipment supporting NMEA 2000 and is certified by National Marine Electronics Association.
 Raymarine SeaTalk NG, Simrad SimNet, and Furuno CAN networks are branded versions of NMEA 2000 and differ only by connector type.
 Garmin uses the NMEA 2000 Micro connector in its devices, which is compatible with the DeviceNet Micro connector.